 Pre-requisites: Minimum grade of C- in (SPAN 3096 or SPAN 3996)

 SPAN 4151.
-Literature of the Caribbean.
+Caribbean Literature and Culture.
 3 Credit Hours.

 A comparative study of representative literary works from Cuba, the Dominican Republic, Puerto Rico and non-Spanish-speaking nations of the Caribbean.
-NOTE: Prior to summer 2015, the course title was "Comparative Caribbean Literature."
+NOTE: This course was previously known as "Literature of the Caribbean."
+Students will receive credit for only one iteration of this course.

 Repeatability: This course may not be repeated for additional credits.